AntaresSimulatorTeam/antares-xpansion/docs/user-guide/1-prepare-a-simulation.md

 **Figure** **12** – Example of an additional constraint file

-- name : constraint name must be unique and must not contain any special symbols or space
+- `name`: the constraint name must be unique and must not contain any special symbols or space

-- sign: direction of the equality : less\_or\_equal, equal or greater\_or\_equal
+- sign: direction of the equality: less\_or\_equal, equal or greater\_or\_equal

 - rhs: numeric second term of the constraint